ammeyer/genetics-curriculum/week2/README.md

 Week 2: The Central Dogma (Replication, Transcription, Translation), Mutation

 ### Tuesday, Nov 1
-- Discussion: Gauge background knowledge on molecular bio, go over transcription, translation, replication
+- Discussion: Gauge background knowledge on molecular bio
+  + Draw out the process of DNA replication
+  + Draw out the process of Transcription
+  + Draw out the process of Translation
+  + What is a mutation?
+Why do mutations occur?
+How do mutations relate to the above processes?

 - Python review
+  + Some warmup coding exercises (TBA)

 - Transcription and Translation coding exercise (also review)
+  + Fill in the functions `complement()`, `transcribe_dna()`, and `translate_rna()` in `substitutions.py`.
+  + Test the functions using the beta globin gene sequences.
+Find the mutation.
+Does the resulting protein change?

 ### Thursday, Nov 3
 - Discussion: More transcription, translation, replication